 Sound quality

-When it comes to audio quality, the UE Everboom offers a rich, warm presentation.
+Logitech's Ultimate Ears Everboom Wireless Bluetooth speaker offers a rich, warm presentation when it comes to audio quality.
 The top end sounds crisp and bright, and the midrange tones are natural and clear - which creates a balanced experience, as perfectly demonstrated by a listen to Die with a Smile by Lady Gaga and Bruno Mars.

 Meanwhile, Don’t Lie by The Chainsmokers featuring Kim Petras sounds fresh, with the melodic vocal given as much gravitas as the electronic tones.
 However the bass is, well… a little disappointing.
 The low notes are clearly audible, but they don’t have the same warmth and prominence as when played through the original Sonos Move (my reference, but admittedly not very portable, wireless speaker).